TiC-1/fizzbuzz/README.md

 ```
 In all the error messages, tape is telling us that it expected 'Fizz' but the actual value that was returned from our fizzbuzz function was undefined.
 This is because we haven't written the code to deal with this edge case yet, so by default our function returns undefined.

-3. Now write some code to make the tests pass.
-Inside fizzbuzz.js, type the following:
+**3. Now write some code to make the tests pass.
+Inside fizzbuzz.js, type the following:**

 ```javascript
 function fizzbuzz(num) {